rd11490/NBA_Tutorials/five_man_net_rating/README.md

 enough possessions so that a single basket doesn't have a large impact on their net rating.
 Therefore,  we should look at a full season of data instead.
 ```
-The minimum number of possessions played: 0, the maximum number of possessions played 2110 <br />
+The minimum number of possessions played: 0, the maximum number of possessions played 2110
-371 out of 15297 lineups have played more than 100 possessions together <br />
+371 out of 15297 lineups have played more than 100 possessions together
-40 out of 15297 lineups have played more than 500 possessions together <br />
+40 out of 15297 lineups have played more than 500 possessions together
-15 out of 15297 lineups have played more than 1000 possessions together <br />
+15 out of 15297 lineups have played more than 1000 possessions together
-The average number of possessions a lineup has played together is: 16.92 <br />
+The average number of possessions a lineup has played together is: 16.92

-The minimum number of possessions faced: 0, the maximum number of possessions faced 2122 <br />
+The minimum number of possessions faced: 0, the maximum number of possessions faced 2122
-371 out of 15297 lineups have faced more than 100 possessions together <br />
+371 out of 15297 lineups have faced more than 100 possessions together
-40 out of 15297 lineups have played more than 500 possessions together <br />
+40 out of 15297 lineups have played more than 500 possessions together
-15 out of 15297 lineups have played more than 1000 possessions together <br />
+15 out of 15297 lineups have played more than 1000 possessions together
-The average number of possessions a lineup has faced together is: 16.92 <br />
+The average number of possessions a lineup has faced together is: 16.92
 ```

 From the histograms below and from the numbers above, we can see that the distribution is about the same.